SpatioRex/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
- I will code for at least an hour
+ 1. I will code for at least an hour
- I will workout
+ 2. I will workout
- No Social Media (for atleast 30 days)
+ 3. No Social Media (for atleast 30 days)
- I will journal
+ 4. I will journal
- For the next 100 Days.
+ FOR THE NEXT 100 DAYS

 #### Start Date